The cost of delivering deep-sea-cold-water using pipes has always been notoriously high, and commercial development has failed.

 We expect to move from centrifugal pumps to propeller pumps as the water delivery requirement increases.
 OTEC water delivery is a high volume, low head exercise.
 Centrifugal pumps can work into the MW category and then we expect to see propeller pumps take over.

 ‘Geared’ sea-water turbo-pumps are certainly possible.
-A ‘geared’ turbo-pump has a smaller turbine / motor side of the turbo-pump and can therefore use lower bore hose including hydraulic hose.
+A ‘geared’ turbo-pump has a smaller turbine / motor side of the turbo-pump and can therefore use lower bore hose including hydraulic-hose on the turbine side of the system; the advantage to this method is the possibility of considerably cheaper hose on the turbine side, the drawback is that the potential energy of the waste cold water is lost.

 Any of these methods can provide a cost effective solution with pros and cons to each.
 Time will tell which method proves to be the most popular.